-Permit the insurer to take samples of damaged and undamaged property for inspection, testing and analysis.
+7. Permit the insurer to take samples of damaged and undamaged property for inspection, testing, and analysis.

 This seems self-explanatory, but you will need to allow them access to whatever they need to physically examine to appropriately settle the loss.
 Not doing this willingly could signal to your insurer that something suspicious is at hand.
 If you need to remove damaged materials during your mitigation process, that is fine, just be sure to keep the damaged material on site so the adjuster can examine it before disposal.

 The more cooperative you are with the insurer, the smoother the claims process will go.
-If there is a question about the value of a certain item or if they need more information, they reserve the right to inspect the property an additional time.
+If there is a question about the value of a particular item or if they need more information, they reserve the right to inspect the property for an additional time.

-Send a signed Sworn Proof of Loss containing the information request to investigate the claim.
+10. Send a signed Sworn Proof of Loss containing the information requested to investigate the claim.